wmcbrine/tivoremote/README.txt

 An on-screen virtual remote control that can control your TiVo over the network.
 It works with the Series 3 or any later TiVo model.

-Python 2.x is required (tested on 2.5 through 2.7), as well as Tkinter (normally part of Python's standard library) or GTK.
+Python 2.x is required (tested on 2.7), as well as Tkinter (normally part of Python's standard library) or GTK.
 Mac OS X and Linux users should have what they need already; Windows users should visit http://python.org/ .
 The remote has also been tested on Windows CE and other platforms.